 Documents for Comment

-The following documents are open for comment.
+The following documents are under due process.
 A document will remain on this list until the Board issues (1) a final Statement of Federal Financial Accounting Standards or other pronouncement or (2) a revised request for comment that replaces the original one.

 FASAB uses the following types of documents to request feedback from interested persons regarding plans and proposals: